-[A collaboration post with Day Translations – all thoughts are my own.]
+[A collaboration post – all thoughts are my own.]

 Are you currently working two jobs?
 Are they both full-time or part-time?
 Juggling two or more jobs requires more time, so balancing your time is really important.

-In 2019, I had two jobs as a full-time assistant manager and also an online story translator.
-As an assistant manager, my daily tasks start from sending emails, contacting clients, coordinating with managers, making work schedules, controlling employee performance, and sometimes taking care of social media.
+In 2019, I had two jobs: as a full-time assistant manager and as an online story translator.
+As an assistant manager, my daily tasks start with sending emails, contacting clients, coordinating with managers, making work schedules, controlling employee performance, and sometimes taking care of social media.
 And there are still many other small tasks that I should even do after work.

 And as a translator for Webnovel, I have a deadline to translate at least 100 chapters per month.
-It’s not much if I can take the time to translate 3-4 chapters (with 500-600 words/chapter) per day.
-But I was so bad at managing the time at that time.
-The work as an assistant manager really took my time, besides that, I had felt very tired going home to work.
+It’s not much if I can take the time to translate 3-4 chapters (with 500-600 words/per chapter) per day.
+But I was so bad at managing time at that time.
+The work as an assistant manager really took my time, and besides that, I felt very tired going home to work.
 As a result, I sometimes skip a few days not to translate until my editor must always remind me.

 In the end, I received a reprimand from the representative manager in my country.
 From then on I began to learn to manage my time.
 I translated more chapters when I wasn’t busy or on weekends.
 Even though I feel tired, I keep trying to translate at least 4 chapters per day so as not to accumulate at the end of the month.
 After that, I can translate more than a monthly deadline and also focus on work as an assistant manager.
 Something was so embarrassing and still, I remember even until our contract was over!